finos/FDC3/docs/api-bridging/spec.md

 * Expand on how the DAB should create the JWT token (and its claims, which must change to avoid replay attacks) which it sends out in the `hello` message for DAs to validate.
 * To create final PR:
-  * Link to BackPlane project
+  * Add schema links to each message exchange (done BroadcastRequest as an example - note the schema and example heading will need adding to each request and response section)
-  * Refactor spec to separate channel (websocket) and protocol.
+  * Check if advice on imported BridgingTypes (last section in this spec) from the npm module is accurate.
-  * Add schema links to each message exchange
+  * Refactor spec introduction to separate channel (websocket) and protocol.
-  * Add detail about Typescript generated from the schemas
+  * Link to BackPlane project somewhere

 ## Implementing a Desktop Agent Bridge